lisaspencer1997/FitnessFusionPlan/README.md

 ### Project Features

-* A responsive real-world client-side single-page application
+* A real-world client-side single-page application

 * Has both GET and POST routes for retrieving and adding new data.

-* Deployed using Netlify.

 * Polished front end/UI.